FabioLiberti/neuralsyncFL/README.md

 ## 📄 License

-This project is licensed under the MIT License with additional terms for medical applications - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the NeuralSyncFL License with additional terms for medical applications - see the [LICENSE](LICENSE) file for details.

 ### Important Legal Notes